Stochastic Calculus for Pathwise Observables of Markov-Jump Processes: Unification of Diffusion and Jump Dynamics: Acknowledgments

 \section{Acknowledgments}

+We thank Jorge "Jefe" Tabanera-Bravo for discussions on quantum systems.
 The financial support from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (Grant Agreement No.\ 101086182 to AG) and the German Research Foundation (DFG) through the Heisenberg Program (grant GO 2762/4-1 to AG) is gratefully acknowledged.